Reaction to death of 'Star Trek' actor Leonard Nimoy

 The following are reactions to Nimoy's death:

 "I loved him like a brother.
-We will all miss his humor, his talent and his capacity to love," William Shatner, who co-starred on "Star Trek" as Captain Kirk, said in a statement.
+We will all miss his humour, his talent and his capacity to love," William Shatner, who co-starred on "Star Trek" as Captain Kirk, said in a statement.

 "Today, the world lost a great man, and I lost a great friend.
 We return you now to the stars, Leonard.
 You taught us to 'Live Long and Prosper,' and you indeed did, friend.
 I shall miss you in so many, many ways," "Star Trek" fellow cast member George Takei, who played Hikaru Sulu, wrote on Facebook.